the more you know

 Glacier National Park

-Located just below the Canadian border in Montana is this stunning park known for its beautiful lakes, mountain peaks and incredible hiking.
+Located just below the Canadian border in Montana is this stunning park known for its beautiful lakes, mountain peaks, and incredible hiking.
 You are bound to see some furry witnesses on your day like a mountain goat or even a bear.

 The closest airport to the park is in Kalispell, MN known as FCA and from here you will need to drive to get to the park.
-Be sure to check out an epic view campsite or one of the lodges for your stay.
+Be sure to check out an epic-view campsite or one of the lodges for your stay.

 Glacier National Park does require a special use permit for holding a wedding ceremony in the park.

-Colorado
+Colorado Elopement Locations

 Rocky Mountain National Park

-When I think of the classic location of eloping in the US, I think of Rocky Mountain National Park.
-This park has been on the map for a top elopement location in the United States for a long time now.
 Over the years the park has gotten more strict about where you can elope and how many people can elope in the park per day.
 Pulling a permit early is a must!
 If you are lucky enough to obtain one, you are in for a treat.

-With lots more to explore in the area around the park, Estes, Boulder and Denver, Colorado it makes for a treat after the elopement day for a mini honey moon.
-Within Colorado there is so much to do from climbing, hiking, backing, kayaking and more!
+With lots more to explore in the area around the park, Estes, Boulder, and Denver, Colorado it makes for a treat after the elopement day for a mini honeymoon.
+Within Colorado, there is so much to do from climbing, hiking, backing, kayaking, and more!

 a couple walking through ouray Colorado's landscape, jeep in the background and sun shining from the mountains.